Vaxart Inc. (VXRT) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a -23.63% gain in the last 1 month and extending the period to 3 months gives it a -68.83%, and is -14.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.14% over the week and 8.49% over the month.
+The stock witnessed a -6.47% gain in the last 1 month and extending the period to 3 months gives it a -61.78%, and is 11.19% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 16.50% over the week and 9.70% over the month.

 Vaxart Inc. (VXRT) Analyst Forecasts